LondheShubham153/90DaysOfDevOps/2023/day04/tasks.md

  **Tasks**

  - Explain in your own words and examples, what is Shell Scripting for DevOps.
+ Shell scripting is set of instructions that you want to give to your machine at specific time. lets say you want to write a shell script which will install create simple react application and host it on localserver.
- - What is `#!/bin/bash?` can we write `#!/bin/sh` as well?
+ - What is `#!/bin/bash?` can we write `#!/bin/sh` as well? so bash and sh are different shells bascially 'bash' is 'sh', with more features and better syntax. most commands work the same, but they are different.
- - Write a Shell Script which prints `I will complete #90DaysOofDevOps challenge`
+ - Write a Shell Script which prints `I will complete #90DaysOofDevOps challenge` echo "I will complete #90DaysOfDevOps challenge"
- - Write a Shell Script to take user input, input from arguments and print the variables.
+ - Write a Shell Script to take user input, input from arguments and print the variables. echo $1 echo $2
+ ./nameScript.sh 6 9
- - Write an Example of If else in Shell Scripting by comparing 2 numbers
+ - Write an Example of If else in Shell Scripting by comparing 2 numbers a=10 b=20 if[$a<$b] then echo"a is greater than b" fi
  Was it difficult?

  - Post about it on LinkedIn and Let me know :)